The Core Facility Analytical Proteomics offers services for a broad range of protein analyses:

 We collaborate closely with the Core Unit Bioinformatics for design, characterization, visualization, and interpretation of complex data sets.
-We will support you in utilizing your data to develop meaningful working hypotheses.
+We will support you in utilizing your data to develop meaningful working hypotheses and gain biological insights.

 The data we provide can be very informative but also challenging, in particular the quantitative characterization of proteomes.